Karl Lagerfeld: Other media

 In 2013, he directed Once Upon a Time..., a short film starring Keira Knightley as Coco Chanel and Clotilde Hesme as her aunt, Adrienne.
 In June 2016, it was announced that Lagerfeld would design the two residential lobbies of the Estates at Acqualina, a residential development in Miami's Sunny Isles Beach.

 In 2016, Palazzo Pitti hosted another exhibition of Karl Lagerfeld's photography that included portraits and photos from fashion shoots, all inspired by classical mythology.

 In October 2018, Lagerfeld in collaboration with Carpenters Workshop Gallery launched an art collection of functional sculptures titled Architectures.
-Sculptures were made of Arabescato Fantastico, a rare vibrant white marble with dark gray veins and black Nero Marquina marble with milky veins.
+Sculptures were made of Arabescato Fantastico, a rare vibrant white marble with dark grey veins and black Nero Marquina marble with milky veins.
 Inspired by antiquity and referred to as modern mythology the ensemble consists of gueridons, tables, lamps, consoles, fountains and mirrors.

 In 2019, following the news of Lagerfeld's death, Galerie Gmurzynska mounted a retrospective exhibition highlighting the past three decades of his work.

 Death

 After health complications in January 2019, Lagerfeld was admitted to the American Hospital of Paris in Parisian suburb Neuilly-sur-Seine on 18 February.
 He died there the following morning from complications of prostate cancer.
 He requested no formal funeral, with plans for cremation and ashes spread at secret locations alongside his mother as well as his late partner, Jacques de Bascher.

-Lagerfeld was memorialized on 20 June 2019 at the Grand Palais with "Karl For Ever", a celebration of the designer's life, which featured a career retrospective highlighting his tenures at Chloé, Fendi, and Chanel, along with his work for his eponymous Karl Lagerfeld brand.
+Lagerfeld was memorialised on 20 June 2019 at the Grand Palais with "Karl For Ever", a celebration of the designer's life, which featured a career retrospective highlighting his tenures at Chloé, Fendi, and Chanel, along with his work for his eponymous Karl Lagerfeld brand.
 The 90-minute tribute was attended by 2,500 guests.
 Nearly 60 gigantic portraits were on view within the pavilion, which has hosted many Chanel runway collections.
 The ceremony also included readings and musical performances by Tilda Swinton, Cara Delevingne, Helen Mirren, Pharrell Williams, and Lang Lang.
-The production was staged by theater and opera director Robert Carsen.
+The production was staged by theatre and opera director Robert Carsen.

-The exhibition “Lagerfeld: The Chanel Shows” of Simon Procter was shown in London, Paris, Dubai, Boca Raton and Miami.
+The exhibition "Lagerfeld: The Chanel Shows" of Simon Procter was shown in London, Paris, Dubai, Boca Raton and Miami.

-In February 2020, Eden Gallery honored Lagerfeld with an exhibition which explored sculptures and paintings inspired by his work.
+In February 2020, Eden Gallery honoured Lagerfeld with an exhibition which explored sculptures and paintings inspired by his work.